Pierre Waldeck-Rousseau

-Pierre Marie René Ernest Waldeck-Rousseau (/fr/; 2 December 1846 – 10 August 1904) was a French Republican politician who served for three years as the Prime Minister of France.
+Pierre Marie René Ernest Waldeck-Rousseau (/fr/; 2 December 1846 – 10 August 1904) was a French Republican politician who served as the Prime Minister of France from 1899 to 1902.
+He served as Minister of the Interior at the same time, having previously occupied the latter office in 1881-1882 and 1883-1885.

 Early life

 Pierre Waldeck-Rousseau was born in Nantes, Brittany.
-His father, René Waldeck-Rousseau, a barrister at the Nantes bar and a leader of the local republican party, figured in the revolution of 1848 as one of the deputies elected to the Constituent Assembly for Loire Inférieure.
+His father, René Waldeck-Rousseau, an advocate at the Nantes bar and a leader of the local republican party, figured in the revolution of 1848 as one of the deputies elected to the Constituent Assembly for Loire Inférieure.

-The son was a delicate child whose eyesight made reading difficult, and his early education was therefore entirely oral.
+The son was a delicate child whose eyesight made reading difficult, and his early education was therefore entirely verbal.
 He studied law at Poitiers and in Paris, where he took his licentiate in January 1869.
 His father's record ensured his reception in high republican circles.
 Jules Grévy stood sponsor for him at the Parisian bar.
-After six months of waiting for briefs in Paris, he decided to return home and to join the bar of St Nazaire early in 1870.
-In September he became, in spite of his youth, secretary to the municipal commission temporarily appointed to carry on the town business.
+After six months of waiting for briefs in Paris, early in 1870 he decided to return home and join the bar of Saint-Nazaire.
+In September, when Napoleon III abdicated and a new republic was proclaimed, despite his youth, Waldeck-Rousseau was appointed as clerk to the municipal committee temporarily appointed to carry on the town's business.
 He organized the National Defence at St Nazaire, and himself marched out with his contingent, though they saw no active service owing to lack of ammunition, their private store having been commandeered by the state.

 Under the Third Republic

-In 1873, following the establishment of the Third Republic in 1871, he moved to the bar of Rennes, and six years later was returned to the Chamber of Deputies.
+In 1873, following the establishment of the Third Republic in 1870, Waldeck-Rousseau moved to the bar of Rennes, and six years later was returned to the Chamber of Deputies.
 In his electoral program he had stated that he was prepared to respect all liberties except those of conspiracy against the institutions of the country and of educating the young in hatred of the modern social order.
 In the Chamber he joined the Republican Union parliamentary group (Union républicaine) and supported the policy of Léon Gambetta.

 The Waldeck-Rousseau family was strictly Catholic in spite of its republican principles; nevertheless, Waldeck-Rousseau supported the Jules Ferry laws on public, laic and mandatory education, enacted in 1881–1882.
 In 1881 he became minister of the interior in Gambetta's grand ministry.
 He further voted for the abrogation of the law of 1814 forbidding work on Sundays and fast days, for one year of compulsory military service for seminarists and for the re-establishment of divorce.
 He made his reputation in the Chamber by a report which he drew up in 1880 on behalf of the committee appointed to inquire into the French judicial system.